 Something new is happening in sports and particularly basketball.
 I first noticed it when I had the chance to attend several pro basketball games for my business.
-One of the games I went to featured the Golden State Warriors who, if you know NBA basketball, are one of the more successful teams of late.
+One of the games I attended featured the Golden State Warriors who, if you know NBA basketball, is one of the more successful teams of late.

 The Golden State Warriors have tapped into something that allows them to perform at a much higher level than other professional teams.
 Most sports have a recipe for success.
 In basketball, the formula for winning has been a tall center, a power forward, a small forward, a shooting guard and a point guard combined with predetermined plays that get the ball to star players through a series of set positions and picks.
 The Warriors disrupted this approach by emulating the way basketball is played in pick up games in gyms and on playgrounds around the country.

 The Warriors utilize a center and four, highly skilled players who are competent at multiple positions and can adjust their role depending on the conditions of the game.
 While players still have specific assignments, they can all take the lead or drop into support as necessary.
 They understand the big picture and know how all of the players fit into it.
 They know each other’s capabilities, are able to read and react instinctively to one another, and recognize when one of them is hot or cold.
 Each member is responsible not just for their own success but for the success of others, they celebrate when other team members are successful, and they pick up the slack when someone else is having a difficult time.
 There are no set plays and no real “stars” on this team.

 For the other teams, this approach is a huge problem.
 We can imagine how challenging it is to prepare for a game against the Warriors.
 Analyzing strengths and weaknesses or identifying patterns of play is a grueling affair as each situation means a different response and the potential variations are nearly infinite.
 The only way to play them and win is to become like them.